blocksds/sdk/docs/content/tutorial/basic/console_and_keyboard/index.md

 Most things you can do with ANSI sequences in libnds can also be done with other functions.
 ANSI sequences aren't very readable, so you may prefer to use the functions provided by libnds instead.
+ANSI sequences are mostly useful when you're porting command line applications from PC to DS.

 You can see an example of using ANSI sequences here:
 [`examples/console/ansi_console`](https://codeberg.org/blocksds/sdk/src/branch/master/examples/console/ansi_console)